VladyslavKukharchuk/duikt/cybersecurity/laboratory-work-4/README.md

     ```
 4. Open your browser and navigate to:
    http://localhost:8080/index.html

+## How to Test

-5. Enter the username and password:
+1. Enter the username and password:
    ```text
     Username: user
     Password: 12345
    ```
-6. After a successful login, you will receive a JWT, which can be used to access the protected route.
+2. After a successful login, you will receive a JWT.

-## Notes

-- The token is valid for 2 minutes only.
-- Failed login attempts and invalid token usage are logged in the server console.
+3. Now you can use `Access Protected Resource` button to test your token.